 The IRS Is Warning About These Upcoming Tax Scams

-COVID-19, and the resulting postponement of Tax Day, is giving scammers a whole lot more time to steal identities and commit other all-too-common tax scams.
+For the second year in a row, COVID-19 is postponing Tax Day.
+While this is helpful for taxpayers, it unfortunately gives scammers more time to steal identities and commit other all-too-common tax scams.

-The Internal Revenue Service’s (IRS) rescheduling of Tax Day from April 15 to July 15 is both a blessing and a curse.
-On the one hand, people will hopefully be better able to find their footing in a country that was completely upended economically on April 15.
-But on the other, unscrupulous people will use the three-month delay to their advantage to commit tax scams, making the already tenuous situation even worse for the victims.
+The Internal Revenue Service’s (IRS) rescheduling of Tax Day from April 15 to May 17—the second year in a row of a coronavirus-inspired delay—is both a blessing and a curse.
+On the one hand, people will hopefully be better able to find their footing in the second year of a pandemic that’s wreaked havoc on the economy and personal finances.
+But on the other, unscrupulous people will use the delay to their advantage to commit tax scams, making the already tenuous situation even worse for the victims.

 How tax scams work